 June is National Lipedema Awareness Month

-Lipedema (or Lipoedema as it is spelled in the European community) is a progressive chronic disease of fat tissue that affects more than 11% of women and less than 1% of men worldwide.
-This adipose tissue disorder is characterized by bilateral symmetrical swelling of the legs, thighs and hips.
+Lipedema (or Lipoedema as it is spelled in the European community) is a chronic progressive fat disease of connective tissue that affects more than 11% of women and less than 1% of men worldwide.
+This adipose connective tissue disorder is characterized by bilateral symmetrical swelling of the legs, thighs, hips and sometime upper arms.
 While the upper torso usually remains the normal size, the hips and thighs usually start enlarging disproportionately to the rest of the body.
 Clinicians and patients commonly confuse Lipedema with general obesity or even Lymphedema.

 How can you help raise awareness for Lipedema this June?
 Educate yourself, your medical support team, join a support group, and spread the word about this rarely diagnose condition!